Kundapur

-Kundapra, officially Kundapura, is a town in the Udupi district of Karnataka state in India.
+Kundapra, officially Kundapura, is a town and taluka in the Udupi district of Karnataka state in India.
 This town was known as Coondapoor when it was part of the erstwhile South Canara district (1862-1947) of the Madras Presidency of British India.
 Present-day Kundapur is administered by the Kundapur Town Municipal Council and serves as the headquarters of eponymous Kundapur taluk in Udupi district.